MSimsek07/subscription-tracker-express-backend/README.md

 14 - Now its time to set up our authentication.
 Lets install some packeges: npm install jsonwebtoken bcryptjs.
 After installation move on to the .env.development.loacal to set new variables JWT_SECRET and JWT_EXPIRES_IN

-15- After all of those stuff now we can finally write our logic, I mean controllers...
-Create a new directory called controllers and put your controllers in it(exp auth.controller.js)
+15 - After all of those stuff now we can finally write our logic, I mean controllers...
+Create a new directory called controllers and put your controllers in it(exp auth.controller.js).
+After creating your controller you can test the endpoints(you defiended in routes) via postman, thunder client etc.

+16 - I want to mention something here, its quite interesting that I can create a user with a low security password(like "123") even I defined it in the model for beeing al least 6 characters, I figured out that we are hashing that low quality passowrd and it doesnt return any error because of that.
+So we need to define an if statment for that in the controller too.
+Added a passowrd regex check too (to check if its containing any special characters or not).

+17 -